kuking/go-frank/README.md

 ## Replication

 It is a work-in-progress, but over 10GbE with OK hardware peaks at 285MiB/s (~3Gbits) transfers.
+No RDMA, or zero-copy network libraries are being used, standard socket libraries.

 ### Sender